 What Is Positive Aging?

 Positive aging means living life to its fullest as you grow older.
-It starts with recognizing how your attitudes and lifestyle choices affect your physical and emotional well-being as you age.
+It starts with recognizing how your attitudes and lifestyle choices affect your physical and mental health as you age.
 Then it becomes a conscious way of living where you strive to maintain a positive mind, stay fit and healthy, and feel good about yourself while engaging fully in life regardless of your age.

 What Are Positive Aging Beliefs?